nichiesystems/uswdocs/src/faq/android/en/about/what-should-someone-do-before-using-scurdex.md

 - take someone from 'zero knowledge' to a level where that person has a solid understanding of how cryptocurrency storage, security and privacy works.
 - onboard someone into the DeFi ecosystem, how it works, opportunities it provides and how to get started.

-The Academy is accessible both from in-app as well as externally on https://litrex.academy.
+The Academy is accessible in-app through Settings > Scurdex Academy.

 Apart from Academy, users are recommended to go over Scurdex terms (Settings > About section) and make sure they understand what Scurdex wallet is and risks involved in using the app.